 A machine that reads favorably on both PSI gauges will generally be in a ventilated room with relatively cool, clean air.
 The room should be free of humidity, which makes it more difficult for air to pressurize.
 Even though most air compressors feature water and oil separators, these components can swiftly become hampered if too much moisture or oily mist enters the machine.
 The real objective is to keep moisture and dirt levels as low as possible within the ambient air, so the filters and separators can extract what remains of those elements within a healthy ambient setting.

-Understanding Maximum PSI
+Tips for Maximum PSI Output

 The purpose of the two gauges is to differentiate the regulation of air pressure sent to the tank from the pressurization intensity that occurs inside the tank.
 If the pressure of the ambient air is at a favorable level of around 14.7 PSI, the compressor tank should be able to pressurize this air to the maximum PSI as indicated on the machine.